za3k/za3k.com/archive/doodle_adventures.md

 *heroes defeat goblins (11 drawings)*

 1. Draw your hero.
 They can be a knight, a court minstel, a wizard, or anything else.
 Write the hero's name under the drawing.
 2. Goblins have invaded the kingdom.
-On your paper, write "<adjective> goblin" (for example, "smelly goblin").
+On your paper, write "*ADJECTIVE* goblin" (for example, "smelly goblin").
 Pass your paper to the right.
 Draw the goblin the player to your left hands you.
 These are the goblin chiefs.
 3. Pass your goblin chief to the right.
 The king's various daughters and sons have been kidnapped by the goblins chiefs!
 Draw a prince, princess, or favorite pet being kidnapped by your goblin chief.
 Write the prince, princess, or favorite pet's name.
 4. Pass your goblin chief to the right.
 Draw your hero discovering a wanted poster for the goblin chief in an unexpected way.
 5. Draw how your hero defeats a bunch of normal goblins.
 Write your hero's name.